 Whenever you order a product or service online, create a unique e-mail forward for the company you’re ordering from.
 For example, if you’re ordering a CD from amazon.com, use firstname.lastname@example.org when you register with them (don’t forget to replace yourdomainname.com with your actual domain name; and don’t forget to create an e-mail forward to deliver mail to a valid POP account.)
 This approach provides two benefits: 1) it allows you to redirect that address to your spam-catcher if you start receiving spam; and 2) it will let you know who’s selling your personal information to spammers — you can then decide whether those companies are deserving of your trust and future business.

-[NOTE: Eventually, your spam-catcher POP account will fill up and exceed its 10 MB quota.
+[NOTE: Eventually, your spam-catcher POP account will fill up.
 When this happens, e-mail that’s sent to that POP account will begin “bouncing back” with an error message to the sender.
 Don’t worry about that — it won’t hurt anything.
 If the spammers actually provide a valid return address (which almost none do), the bounce will serve as notice that you’re not accepting their mail.]

 Your Domain Host accounts include free SpamAssassin spam-filtering software, which can be configured by individual users through the webmail interface (www.yourdomainname.com/webmail/).

 Several services are now available that will filter your e-mail for you (for a fee).
 Most of them allow you to set up a “whitelist” of all addresses that you want delivered automatically.
 Senders that do not appear on your “whitelist” are sent an automatic response informing them that they have to log in at the service’s web site and “prove” that they’re a human and not a spambot.
 If the sender complies, the mail is delivered (and you then have the opportunity to add the sender to a blacklist if you no longer want to receive mail from that sender.